Many or all companies we feature compensate us. Compensation and editorial

 • Have an Arrival-Departure Record (I-94) showing “Refugee,” “Asylum Granted,” “Cuban-Haitian Entrant,” “Conditional Entrant,” or “Parolee”

-• Be a “battered immigrant-qualified alien” who is a victim of abuse by your citizen or permanent resident spouse, or you’re a child of a person designed as such
+• Be a “battered immigrant-qualified alien” who is a victim of abuse by your citizen or permanent resident spouse, or you’re a child of a person designated as such

 • Be a citizen of the Federated States of Micronesia, the Republic of the Marshall Islands, or the Republic of Palau

-The best way to confirm which federal student loans are available to you is to consult with your school’s financial aid office.
+The best way to confirm which federal student loans are available is to consult your school’s financial aid office.
 Also, keep in mind that undocumented students and students with DACA status are ineligible to apply for federal student aid.
-But these students may still be eligible for state-funded loans or grants and school-specific aid.
+However, these students may still be eligible for state-funded loans, grants, and school-specific aid.

-If you don’t meet the requirements for federal loans, then you’ll need to turn to private student loans.
-There are several private lenders that offer student loans to immigrants.
-Some offer loans that don’t require a cosigner (though they may charge a higher rate), while others require a U.S. citizen or permanent resident to cosign the loan.
+If you don’t meet federal loan requirements, you can consider private student loans.
+Several private lenders offer student loans to immigrants.
+Some offer loans that don’t require a cosigner (but they may charge a higher rate); others require a U.S. citizen or permanent resident to cosign the loan.

 Federal student loans for immigrants

-Students interested in federal aid will first need to complete the Free Application for Federal Student Aid, or FASFA.
-Non-citizens are required to enter their alien registration number (commonly referred to as an “A number”) and Social Security number as part of the application process.
+Students interested in federal aid must complete the Free Application for Federal Student Aid (FAFSA).
+Non-citizens must enter their alien registration number (commonly called an “A number”) and Social Security number as part of the application process.

-• Direct Subsidized Loans.
-With this type of loan, the federal government pays the interest while you’re enrolled in school, during the grace period, and during deferment periods.
+Direct Subsidized LoansFederal government pays the interest while you’re enrolled in school, during the grace period, and during deferment periods; no credit check required

 Private student loans for immigrants